FAQ: Maternal Serum Alpha-Fetoprotein (MSAFP) Test

 What Happens if Your MSAFP Test Result Is Outside the Normal Range?

-Taking into account other factors such as your age, your healthcare provider can use the MSAFP test results to determine how high or low the risk is of your baby having a certain medical condition.
+Your healthcare provider will use the MSAFP test results, along with other factors like your age, to assess the risk of your baby having a specific medical condition.

 Keep in mind that each testing laboratory may have a different range for determining the risk so it’s best to ask your healthcare provider to interpret the results for you.